Notice of Annual General Meeting in Sectra AB (publ)

 A valid resolution requires approval of shareholders representing at least two-thirds of both the votes cast and the shares represented at the AGM.

-Valid resolutions under items 18, 20 and 21 above require the support of shareholders holding not less than two-thirds of both the votes cast and the shares represented at the AGM.
-A valid resolution pursuant to item 19, requires the support of shareholders holding not less than nine-tenths of both the votes cast and the shares represented at the AGM.
+Valid resolutions under items 17, 19 and 20 above require the support of shareholders holding not less than two-thirds of both the votes cast and the shares represented at the AGM.
+A valid resolution pursuant to item 18, requires the support of shareholders holding not less than nine-tenths of both the votes cast and the shares represented at the AGM.

-The Board of Directors’ complete proposals will be available at the company’s offices in Linköping and on the company’s website, https://investor.sectra.com/agm2022 at the latest as of August 18, 2022.
-Shareholders wishing to take part of these documents may notify the company, whereupon the documents will be sent by mail to the address provided.
+The Board of Directors’ complete proposals will be available at the company’s offices in Linköping and on the company’s website, https://investor.sectra.com/agm2023 at the latest as of August 17, 2023.
+This is also where the annual report, which was made public on 6 July 2023, is available.
+Shareholders wishing copies of these documents may notify the company, whereupon the documents will be sent by mail to the address provided.

 In accordance with Chapter 7, Section 32 of the Companies Act, at the AGM the shareholders are entitled to request information from the Board of Directors and the Managing Director in respect of any circumstances which may affect the assessment of a matter on the agenda and any circumstances which may affect the assessment of the company’s financial position.